 The maturing follicle sets off a surge in estrogen that thickens the lining of your uterus.
 This creates a nutrient-rich environment for an embryo to grow.

 Ovulation is when your ovary releases a mature egg.
 The egg travels down the fallopian tube toward the uterus to be fertilized by sperm.

-The ovulation phase is the only time during your menstrual cycle when you can get pregnant.
+The ovulation phase is the time during your menstrual cycle when you can get pregnant.
 You can tell that you’re ovulating by symptoms like these:

 - a slight rise in basal body temperature

 - thicker discharge that has the texture of egg whites

 Ovulation happens around day 14 if you have a 28-day cycle — right in the middle of your menstrual cycle.
 It lasts about 24 hours.
 After a day, the egg will die or dissolve if it isn’t fertilized.

 Because sperm can live up to 5 days, pregnancy can occur as a result of sex 5 days before ovulation.

 After the follicle releases its egg, it changes into the corpus luteum.
 This structure releases hormones, mainly progesterone and some estrogen.
 The rise in hormones keeps your uterine lining thick and ready for a fertilized egg to implant.